dutchaug/devfest-2015/README.md

-Grunt version of Project Zeppelin / GDG DevFest 2014 site template
+Grunt version of Project Zeppelin / GDG DevFest 2014 site template, used by DevFestNL
 =============

 ### About